How Long Does It Take to Rank a Blog on Google?

 • Domain authority and site history

-• Quality of backlinks
+• Quality of your backlink profile

-• Content depth and topical relevance
+• Content depth and topical authority

 • Technical health of the site